10 Transformational Indian Leaders Redefining Business, Wellness, and Digital Influence in 2025 - www.lokmattimes.com

 10 Transformational Indian Leaders Redefining Business, Wellness, and Digital Influence in 2025

-PNN New Delhi [India], November 20: In a country as vast and dynamic as India, true changemakers rarely fit ...
+New Delhi [India], November 20: In a country as vast and dynamic as India, true changemakers rarely fit into ...

 He moved into the professional world of data science, but the pandemic brought an unexpected shift.
 Surrounded by experienced traders and investors, Budhil found himself absorbing everything he could about digital assets, passive income models, and financial independence.
 His passion quickly turned into expertise, and that expertise evolved into a mission.